Boiler Beach Traffic Study

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-The Township of Huron-Kinloss is working with BT Engineering Inc. to complete a traffic study on Boiler Beach Rd.
-This is the busiest road in the Township during the summer months, and we often hear complaints and concerns from residents and visitors about safety and parking.
+The Township of Huron-Kinloss worked along with BT Engineering Inc. to complete a traffic study on Boiler Beach Rd.
+Boiler Beach Rd is one of the busiest roads in the Township during the summer months.
+We often hear complaints and concerns from residents and visitors about safety and parking.
 BT Engineering Inc. is considering all options to address these concerns including: the feasibility of a one-way road between Concession 10 and Huronville St., widening of the roadway, and other opportunities to better accommodate pedestrians and cyclists.

 • traffic volumes and circulation options (existing two-way roadway, one-way northbound, one-way southbound),